EDCD/EDDI/VoiceAttack-Integration.md

   * `raw` Nearest raw materials trader.
   * `route` Next mission destination in 'Traveling Salesman' (RNNA) route of all active missions.
   * `scoop` Nearest scoopable star system.
+  * `set` Activates guidance along the current plotted route.
+An optional second argument sets the route destination to the star system name specified instead.
+An optional third argument sets the destination station.
   * `source` Destination to nearest mission 'cargo source'.
-  * `update` Update to the next mission destination (use this once all missions in the current system are completed).
+  * `update` Update to the next route destination, once all missions in the current system are completed.
+Recalculate the route as required.

 - 'System variable' (text variable) is an optional parameter for the following update types.